ietf-wg-cellar/flac-specification/flac.md

 When a FLAC file contains data that is forbidden or otherwise not valid, decoder behavior is left unspecified.
 A decoder MAY choose to stop decoding upon encountering such data.
 Examples of such data are

 - One or more decoded sample values exceed the range offered by the bit depth as coded for that frame.
 E.g., in a frame with a bit depth of 8 bits, any samples not in the inclusive range from -128 to 127 are not valid.
-- The number of wasted bits (see [section wasted bits per sample](#wasted-bits-per-sample)) used by a subframe is such that the bit depth of that subframe (see [section constant subframe](#constant-subframe) for a description of subframe bit depth) equals zero or is negative.
+- The number of wasted bits (see (#wasted-bits-per-sample)) used by a subframe is such that the bit depth of that subframe (see (#constant-subframe) for a description of subframe bit depth) equals zero or is negative.
-- A frame header CRC (see [section frame header CRC](#frame-header-crc)) or frame footer CRC (see [section frame footer](#frame-footer)) does not validate.
+- A frame header CRC (see (#frame-header-crc)) or frame footer CRC (see (#frame-footer)) does not validate.
-- One of the forbidden bit patterns described in table (#tableforbiddenpatterns, use counter) above is used.
+- One of the forbidden bit patterns described in (#tableforbiddenpatterns) above is used.

 # Format layout